Resilient-Labs/morning-challenge-tic-tac-toe/README.md

-# 📊 Morning Challenge: Tic-Tac-Toe
+# Tic-Tac-Toe

-### Goal: Create a two player Tic-Tac-Toe game.
-The users should be able to click to place their X or O and if they win the program should mention their win in the DOM.
-Please make the game as OOP as possible.
+### A two player Tic-Tac-Toe game.
+The users are able to click to place their X or O. Get three matching characters side by side, top to bottom, or diagonally and win.

 ### How to submit your code for review: